A-I-Research-Facility/Reinforcement-learning/q-learning-6/README.md

             minibatch = random.sample(self.replay_memory, MINIBATCH_SIZE)

-            current_states = np.array([transition[0] for transition in minibatch]) / 255    # by dividing here, we are trying to scale the images
-                                                                                        # between 0 and 1 because that is the best way to
-                                                                                        # teach convolutional neural networks
+By dividing in the following statement, we are trying to scale the images between 0 and 1 because that is the best way to teach convolutional neural networks :

+            current_states = np.array([transition[0] for transition in minibatch]) / 255

             current_qs_list = self.model.predict(current_states)

+Current states after actions are taken :

-            new_current_states = np.array([transition[3] for transition in minibatch]) / 255    # current states after actions are taken
+            new_current_states = np.array([transition[3] for transition in minibatch]) / 255
             future_qs_list = self.target_model.predict(new_current_states)

-            X = []      # this list will be the images from the game y = []      # this list will be the actions that model decides to take
+Following list will be the images from the game :

+            X = []

+Following list will be the actions that model decides to take :

-        '''
+            y = []

+***
-        With the following loop, we will be able to calculate the last bit (learned value) of the Q-value formula
+💢 With the following loop, we will be able to calculate the last bit (learned value) of the Q-value formula :
-        '''

             for index, (current_state, action, reward, new_current_state, done) in enumerate(minibatch):
                 if not done: